aekiss/namelist-check/README.md

     - [x] we should go with massless ice for all cases
     - [x] SSS restoring is quite strong (15days) at 1 deg.
 Should be 60 days
     - [ ] the tracer advection scheme sweby was changed by the multi-dimensional piecewise (MDPPM) method since recommendations from Steve to the ACCESS team back to 2010 (access_ocean_notes attached). - check MDPPM is enabled (is it default?)
-    - [ ] Also following Steve’s suggestion from last year, the truncate_velocity in ocean_velocity_nml should be set to FALSE.
+    - [x] Also following Steve’s suggestion from last year, the truncate_velocity in ocean_velocity_nml should be set to FALSE.
 - [ ] make CICE namelists consistent
     - [ ] Bob recommends mushy layer physics in CICE, with variable ice salinity
+    - [ ] lcdf64 in setup_nml in cice_in.nml
 - [ ] make MATM namelist consistent